ITISFoundation/osparc-manual/docs/tutorials/2d_plot.md

 ![linking_input](https://user-images.githubusercontent.com/32800795/61495333-0afe6980-a9b9-11e9-87f3-f8e620dacdd3.gif)

 Scrolling to the bottom, you will see options for plotting with Rawgraph and various data inputs for plots.
-Select oSPARC inputs and then selecting __input_1:RNAdat.csv__ should load the data into the GUI.
+Select o²S²PARC inputs and then selecting __input_1:RNAdat.csv__ should load the data into the GUI.
 You are now ready to make your own 2D plot!

 ![loading_data](https://user-images.githubusercontent.com/32800795/61495334-0afe6980-a9b9-11e9-9f24-ebd7020ed956.gif)